timdaish/NID-NCCGroup-API/README.md

 - click "Get accounts"
 - select 1 or more accounts from the listbox
 - click "Get data"
+- optionally enter a list of comma separate monitor ids - normally leave blank to view all monitors
-- optionally select the RBE filter to Report by Exception (hides monitors in OK status)
+- once displayed, optionally select the RBE filter to Report by Exception (hides monitors in OK status)
 - use window zoom to best present display

 Browsers: